jac307/MediaArtTutorials/ART1TI3/AI-Grap-Novel-02.md

 ## Objective

-In this session, students will **create an artistic project** by applying the skills developed in Part 1.
-The focus is on **cohesion**, **refinement**, and **documentation** of the creative process.
-This phase emphasizes:
+In this session, you will create **a complete artistic project** by applying the skills developed in Part 1.
+The emphasis is on:
 - Conceptual consistency
+- Cohesive visual style
-- Technical execution
+- Technical refinement
+- Clear documentation of your creative process
-- Critical reflection on artistic and technical challenges
+- Critical reflection

+Your final output consists of:
+1. A Graphic Novel PDF (6–10 images + story)
+2. A Documentation PDF (process tables, prompts, iterations, reflection)

 ---